thedevdojo/wave-website/content/docs/local-dev.md

 <div class="p-5 font-mono text-sm bg-neutral-800 rounded-xl whitespace-break-spaces"><span class="text-[#62d6e8]">npm</span> <span class="text-[#f8e164]">run</span> <span class="text-[#f8e164]">build</span></div>

-This will compile all your assets and save them to a minified file, making your application run quicker and better optimized for SEO.
+This will compile and minify all your assets, resulting in a faster application and an improved experience.

 ## Themes

-Wave has the concept of **Themes** which means you can change the way your application looks by changing your theme.
-When you start your asset watcher or build your assets it will watch and build the assets for the current active theme.
-We'll cover this in more detail in the themes section 😉
+Wave supports **Themes**, allowing you to change the appearance of your application simply by switching themes.
+When you start your asset watcher or build your assets, it will automatically handle the assets for the currently active theme.
+We'll explore this further in the themes section.